-- 9. Internal Audit is not an extension or a substitute for good management although it can advise management on risk and control issues.
-It is the duty of management to operate adequate systems of internal control and risk management. - 10.
-Internal Audit will consider the adequacy and effectiveness of the internal control framework which aid in supporting the Authority's vision.
+- 8. Internal Audit is not an extension or a substitute for good management although it can advise management on risk and control issues.
+It is the duty of management to operate adequate systems of internal control and risk management. - 9.
+Internal Audit will consider the adequacy and effectiveness of the internal control framework, regarding the council's operational arrangements, put in place to meet the statutory responsibilities effective for all council and, specific to the Isle of Wight Council, support its strategic objectives.